zhuyizheng/IMOLean/README.md

 formal statement rather than applying any adjustment to indices for the formal statement other than converting from 1-based to 0-based.

+In a case (such as IMO 2022 P1) where the problem asks to determine indices with a given property, the indices in the `answer` to be determined are as in the informal statement (although the rest of the formal problem statement still works with 0-based indices when indicated by the above conventions).

 ## Default (junk) values

 There are various cases where informal mathematics uses partial